-If you fly frequently, the day will come when your suitcase slides down the baggage claim ramp in much worse shape than it was when you checked it in.
-Unfortunately, baggage damage does occur, and your airline has developed policies and procedures for you to use when filing a claim for damaged luggage.
+If you fly frequently, the day will come when your suitcase slides down the baggage claim ramp in worse shape than it was at check-in.
+Your airline has developed policies and procedures for you to use when filing a claim for damaged luggage.

 Before Your Trip

 Every airline has a baggage policy that states which types of baggage damage the airline will pay for and which items are excluded from repair or reimbursement offers.
 The International Monetary Fund's Montreal Convention governs reimbursement amounts for baggage damaged on international flights.